filecoin-project/lotus-docs/content/en/storage-providers/operate/manage-storage-deals.md

 toc: true
 ---

-During the lifetime of a miner, Filecoin network clients will query the storage _price-ask_ advertised by the storage provider and initiate deals.
+During the lifetime of a storage provider, Filecoin network clients will query the storage _price-ask_ advertised by the storage provider and initiate deals.
 Deals go through several phases:

 1. Data transfer (for online deals) or data import (for offline deals)
 2. Sealing sector with deal data (miner)